staffanwingren/nvim_config/README.md

 ## Issues

+### Treesitter parser installation

-Treesitter is unable to find Visual Studio installation (for Clang).
+> Treesitter is unable to find Visual Studio installation.

 Saw this on computer with VS2022 installed.

+Installed Build Tools and C++/CLI for VS2022 and, eventually, it started working.